EPO designated or elected

 Steps for entry into the European phase

-Entry into the European phase may be effected using Form 1200, although its use is not mandatory.
+Entry into the European phase can be made using Form 1200, although its use is not mandatory.

-Entry into the European phase may be effected online using the EpoLine/CMS software or the online form (« Decision of the President of the European Patent Office dated 9 May 2018 on the electronic filing of documents« , OJ 2018, A45).
+Entry into the European phase can be made online using the EpoLine/CMS software or the online form (« Decision of the President of the European Patent Office, dated May 9, 2018, on the electronic filing of documents« , OJ 2018, A45).

 Time limits for entry into the European phase